swifty-labs/SLEssentials/README.md

 <string>Confirm your Face ID</string>
 ```

-cancelTitle - you can set a custom message for the Cancel button that appears in various alert views
+cancelTitle - set a custom message for the Cancel button that appears in various alert views

 fallBackTitle - title will be shown when first authentication attempt is failed

+If cancelTitle and fallBackTitle set nil, system provides default title.

 ```swift
 let reason = "Confirm your fingerprint"